The motivic Donaldson-Thomas invariants of (-2) curves: Motivic Donaldson--Thomas theory

-where for $S\subset \ob(\rmod\Gamma(Q,W))$, $\DER_{\cf}(\langle S\rangle_{\triang})$ refers to the full subcategory of fibrant cofibrant dg $\Gamma(Q,W)$ modules $M$ that are quasi-isomorphic to objects in the closure of $S$ under taking triangles and shifts, and $\DER_{\cf}(\langle S\rangle_{\thick})$ is defined in the same way, except we take the closure under the operation of taking homotopy retracts too.
-Here, the leftmost vertical quasi-equivalence is due to the fact that both categories can be seen to be the full subcategory of the dg category of dg $\Gamma(Q,W)$ modules consisting of fibrant cofibrant objects with finite dimensional nilpotent homology.
+where for $S\subset \ob(\rmod\Gamma(Q,W))$, the category $\DER(\langle S\rangle_{\triang})$ is the full subcategory of the derived category of $\Gamma(Q,W)$-modules $M$ that are quasi-isomorphic to objects in the closure of $S$ under taking triangles and shifts, and $\DER(\langle S\rangle_{\thick})$ is defined in the same way, except we take the closure under the operation of taking retracts too. \medbreak The lowest two horizontal functors in (\ref{kdiag}) are equivalences by Koszul duality for module categories \cite[Thm.5.4]{koszul}.
+The inclusion $\alpha$ is a equivalence, since its source and target can both be seen to be the full subcategory of the derived category of $\Gamma(Q,W)$-modules consisting of dg modules with finite-dimensional nilpotent total cohomology.
 In particular, $\DER(\langle R_{i,\Gamma(Q,W)},i\in \verts(Q)\rangle_{\triang})$ is already closed under taking retracts.
-Passing to the homotopy category and restricting to degree zero modules, this amounts to the equivalence of abelian categories
+It follows that $\beta$ is an equivalence too.